PanchamKumarr/weather_dashboard/README.md

 # Weather Dashboard

-A modern, responsive weather dashboard application built with React and TypeScript that provides real-time weather information and forecasts.
+A modern, responsive full-stack weather dashboard application built with React, TypeScript, and Node.js that provides real-time weather information and forecasts.

 ## 📸 Screenshots